anweshapaul-bib/APPLIED_ML_Assignments/Assignment_4/README.md

-# Spam Classification with Flask
+# Containerization & Continuous Integration

-This project is an implementation of a Flask web application for classifying text as spam or not spam using a trained Support Vector Machine (SVM) model.
+This assignment is an implementation of a Flask web application for classifying text as spam or not spam using a trained Support Vector Machine (SVM) model.
 The application provides an API endpoint `/classify` that accepts a JSON request with a `sentence` key, and returns a JSON response indicating whether the sentence is classified as spam or not, along with the propensity score.

 ## Prerequisites